Entertainment & Food

 Red Barn Area

-Friday, Saturday, and Sunday – Madeline MacNeil (hammered dulcimer and vocals) All day
+Sunday – Madeline MacNeil (hammered dulcimer and vocals), all day.

 Behind Old Mill